thegooddocsproject/request-for-comment/template-contributing-guide.md

     <th>Required?</th>
   </tr>
   <tr>
-    <td>Raw template</td>
+    <td>Template file</td>
-    <td>The raw template is the basic template for the type of document you are creating.
+    <td>The template file is the raw template for the type of document you are creating.
 It provides a rough outline of the suggested content and a few embedded writing tips for how to fill in the different sections of the template.</td>
-    <td>Yes, required</td>
+    <td>Required</td>
   </tr>
   <tr>
     <td>Template guide</td>
-    <td>This guide provides a deeper explanation of how to fill in the raw template.
+    <td>This guide provides a deeper explanation of how to fill in the template.
 It provides a lightweight introduction to the purpose of this documentation and explains how to fill in each section of the document.
-Additional content may be included as needed.</td>
+Any information that is essential to filling out the template should be noted in this guide.</td>
-    <td>Yes, required</td>
+    <td>Required</td>
   </tr>
   <tr>
-    <td>Before you start guide</td>
+    <td>Deep dive</td>
-    <td>This optional guide is designed to help template users understand some of the key research, brainstorming, or pre-writing steps that they might need to do before adding this type of document to a guide.
-If this documentation type has certain key decisions that need to be made with stakeholders or if it has a dependency on some other type of document or process, that should be mentioned in this guide.</td>
+    <td>This optional guide is a supplementary guide that can provide additional helpful information to template users such as key research, deeper theories, brainstorming, or pre-writing steps that are too comprehensive or lengthy to be included in the template guide.
+What is included in this guide may be unique to each template.</td>
-    <td>No, optional</td>
+    <td>Optional</td>
   </tr>
   <tr>
     <td>Template example</td>
     <td>The Good Docs Project is in the process of designing a fake documentation project that can provide examples of our templates in action.
 Until this project is ready, it is optional to provide an example of the template.
 However, if you want to create a fake example as part of your template set, you may do so.</td>
-    <td>No, optional</td>
+    <td>Optional</td>
   </tr>
 </table>